DaveL17/IndigoLogViewer/readme.md

 [Screenshot](src/Screenshot.png)

 ### Usage
+The app requires three files to run:
+1. log_viewer_app.css
+2. log_viewer_app.html
+3. log_viewer_app.js

+Download the files using the <kbd>Code</kbd> button above and unzip the files into a working folder.
+Then double-click the html file or select File > Open from your preferred browser.

 #### Choose Log Folder
 Click the <kbd>Choose Log Folder</kbd> button and browse to the log folder of your target Indigo install.
 Select the